es2mac/DrillAI/Wish List.md

 ## UI features

+- Performance upgrade, in part for smoother animation; see implementation note on animation
     - Rewrite view model's sequencing without Operation or Dispatch
         - AsyncSequence & AsyncStream, see experimental playground
     - Another field rows animation and drawing strategy:
         - Only have nonempty rows, and each row has an index, updated appropriately.
 This way we can just use the index to offset each row.
         - Custom transition for row disappearing, so the sequence goes: start with filled rows, remove filled rows, update index.
+        - Or explicit animation, with a flag in FieldRowsView to blow up the filled rows, flag changed in withAnimation with a small delay
+        - This would also allow me to keep the disappearing rows around longer, so it can have all the time it wants to animate disappearance

 - Command-line program to play through 100-line games
     - Then start collecting data